Harvard Faculty of Arts and Sciences

-The Harvard Faculty of Arts and Sciences (FAS) is a faculty at Harvard University.
-It administers the undergraduate Harvard College, the Graduate School of Arts and Sciences, the School of Engineering and Applied Sciences, and the Division of Continuing Education.
+The Faculty of Arts and Sciences (FAS) is a faculty of Harvard University.
+It administers the undergraduate Harvard College, the Graduate School of Arts and Sciences, the School of Engineering and Applied Sciences, and the Division of Continuing Education, among other divisions.

 History

 19th century

 While Harvard College traces its origins to 1636, the body called the Faculty of Arts and Sciences came into existence in the late 19th century.
 From 1820 until 1872, Harvard University consisted of the college and three professional schools in law, medicine, and divinity.
 The governing boards established a Graduate Department in 1872 to administer and recommend candidates for the degrees of Master of Arts, Master of Science, Doctor of Philosophy, and Doctor of Science.

 In 1890, the governing boards merged separate faculties of the Lawrence Scientific School and the College into a single Faculty of Arts and Sciences.
 The Graduate Department later became the Graduate School of Arts and Sciences.

 The Lawrence Scientific School opened in 1847 and marked Harvard's first major effort to offer a formal program in science and engineering.